dsouza-dylan/power-outages/README.md

 **Conclusion**: With a p-value of 0.7018, which is much greater than 0.05, we fail to reject the null hypothesis.
 There is insufficient evidence to conclude that the model performs unfairly across different urbanization levels.
 The model appears to achieve fairness parity between high and low urbanization areas for predicting long-duration outages.

-This finding suggests that the model's predictions are not systematically biased against either urban or rural communities, which is important for equitable utility planning and emergency response resource allocation.

 ---

 ## Conclusion